miwermi/election-analysis/README.md

 * Data Source: election_results.csv
 * Software: Python 3.7.9, Visual Studio Code, 1.6.6

-### Summary / PseudoCode of Output / Results Description
+### Summary: PseudoCode of Output / Results Description
+The results of our code should generate a text file that has the following information included in it:

 Election Results:
 There were "x" votes cast in the election